ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-ha-deployment.md

 Use these steps to configure the SAP HA SAP NetWeaver on your existing VPC by using the catalog tile interface.
 The scripts can take 2 - 3 hours to complete.

 1. From the {{site.data.keyword.cloud_notm}} Catalog, select **SAP NetWeaver High Availability on Single Zone** tile.
-The tile opens the **Create** tab for SAP HA ASE SYBASE.
+The tile opens the **Create** tab for SAP HA ASE Sybase.
 For more information about this deployment, see the About tab or the [Readme](https://github.com/IBM-Cloud/sap-nwase-ha/blob/main/README.md) file link.
-2. On the SAP HA SAP NetWeaver page, configure your workspace:
+2. On the SAP HA NetWeaver page, configure your workspace:
     * Enter a name for the workspace or use the default.
     * Select the **Resource Group** to use to create resources.
 Use the Default or create a Resource Group.
     * Select a **Location** to create your Schematics workspace.
 The workspace location does not have to match the resource location.